RX309Electronics/DOOM_OS/README.md

 The script's behaviour could be tweaked and or modified.
 In the script there are some variables like Kernel version, revision, busybox version, kernel mode (bios/uefi).
 I also provided some minimalistic configuration files for creating a really small Linux kernel of a few Megabytes.
 The configs are based on the tinyconfig option Linux comes with standard.
 And i provided a busybox config for compiling a 'just enough' busybox binary, also of a small size and with minimal bloat.
 Based on the allnoconfig.
 I also provided a small init script that boots fbdoom and mounts some Linux directories that are critical.
 Ofcourse you are free to tweak any of these to your likings!

+# Requirements
+wget make gawk gcc bc bison flex unzip rsync mtools xorriso libelf-dev libssl-dev grub-common git build-essential

 # How to use?
 1).
-Use git to clone the repo to your host system. 'git clone https://github.com/RX309Electronics/DoomOS.git'
+Use git to clone the repo to your host system. 'https://github.com/RX309Electronics/DOOM_OS.git'

 2).
 Change directory into the folder. 'cd DOOM_OS'